bbauska/CS198.1x/readme.md

 There are enormous possibilities for failures given the complete removal of centralization, which is why there were so so many Bitcoin’s predecessors to Bitcoin which failed.

-How does bitcoin solve these problems?
+So how does bitcoin solve these problems?

 Bitcoin solves these problems through two things: